 Constanza

 Constanza sat on the edge of her bed, legs curled beneath her, her peacoat still buttoned even though the heat had kicked on.
-She hadn’t decided if she was going out or not.
+She hadn’t decided if she was going out for a walk or not.

 Across the room, her roommate, Ashley, was winding down for the night, tying her head scarf.
-Scrolling on her phone with one hand, she flipped off her desk lamp with the other.
+Once she finished, she picked up her phone, scrolling with one hand while flipping off her desk lamp with the other.
 The gentle rustle of sheets and the hum of the heater made the dorm feel still and settled.

 But something had shifted during that dinner.
-She could tell he liked her.
 The way he looked at her, like she was the only one in the room, even with Amara giggling beside her and Dorian cracking jokes.
-On their walk back to campus, it became clear he liked her more than a friend.
+On their walk back to campus, it became clear he liked her as more than a friend.

 But when it came to her own feelings, she wasn’t sure what to do with them.
 She hadn’t figured out how she felt.
 So she started to pull back by editing her texts and rewording her sarcasm.
 Holding back just enough to keep from giving him the wrong idea.